 When starting the engine for the first time or if the engine has run out of fuel, it will take extra cranking time to move fuel from the tank to the engine.

-- Ensure freewheel control is in the transmission engaged position. - Sit on seat in operating position, depress brake pedal and set parking brake. - Move attachment clutch to "DISENGAGED" position. - Move throttle control to choke position.
+- Ensure freewheel control is in the transmission engaged position. - Sit on seat in operating position, depress brake pedal, and set parking brake. - Move attachment clutch control to "DISENGAGED" position.